 The economy of Abu Dhabi is largely based upon the revenue generated from natural resources.
 Petroleum and natural gas play a vital role, although some other sectors are also emerging in order to support the city’s economy due to the global depreciation of fossil fuels.

-In order to achieve this target, authorities have re- invested Abu Dhabi’s oil revenues into major projects across the city.
-The Abu Dhabi Investment Authority (ADIA) is currently estimated at $875 billion, being the world’s wealthiest sovereign fund, in terms of total asset value.
+In order to achieve this target, authorities have reinvested Abu Dhabi’s oil revenues into significant projects across the city.
+The Abu Dhabi Investment Authority (ADIA) is currently estimated at $875 billion, is the world’s wealthiest sovereign fund, in terms of total asset value.

 Despite this, Abu Dhabi is still in a strong economic position as it has not incurred any direct debt in over a decade.
 The emirate continues to be the highest contributor to the UAE’S total GDP and carries on providing generous financial subsidies to the smaller emirates in the country.